-Compression Fractures Causes
+Causes of Compression Fractures

 These painful fractures occur most frequently in elderly people who suffer from osteoporosis, as their bones have weakened over time and are more susceptible to a fracture.
 If the bones are weak enough, a sneeze or stumble could cause a compression fracture.
-A compression fracture can also occur with a trauma to the spine.
+A compression fracture can also occur with trauma to the spine.

 Compression Fractures Symptoms

 A compression fracture can actually occur with no immediate symptoms.
-Pain can be immediate after the fracture, or can come about gradually.
+Pain can be immediate after the fracture or can come about gradually.
 The most common symptom is pain felt in the mid-back area.

-Compression Fractures Treatments
+How to Treat Compression Fractures